fredrikbaberg/hassio-addons/octoprint/README.md

 * OctoPrint config is stored in `config/octoprint` folder, however, plugins and users are stored in persistent folder (should not be accessible for the user).
 This means plugins will not be kept on re-install.

+* CuraEngine Legacy is installed but not the plugin, see [OctoPrint CuraLegacy plugin](https://plugins.octoprint.org/plugins/curalegacy/).

 ## Credentials

 With Ingress no password should be required.
 A default user called `homeassistant` is created on first launch, and re-created on restart if it has been removed.
 The password is randomly generated.